jaysoftic/A-Combination-of-Best-Players-in-Fantacy-Football/README.md

+# A Combination of Best Players in Fantacy Football
 ## Problem Statement
 #### I have dataset of 147 players of fantcy football team and they wants to choose best 9 player among them for upcoming match.
 For Selecting 9 best player they wants __combination__ of players with some __conditions__, which are below